nickelslol/OverFiltrr/README.md

   - Supports fallback to default profiles.

 - **Notification Integration**
-  - Sends rich Discord notifications using Notifiarr for approved or otherwise requests.
+  - Sends rich Discord notifications via Notifiarr when requests are approved or rejected.

 - **Customisable**
   - Easily adjust root folders, quality profiles, and filters to suit your needs.